Cédric Grolet Opéra

 So, you’re in Paris, probably after watching a thousand Paris TikToks before you went.
 What’s the first thing you need?
 A croissant.
 Or maybe a chewy baguette.
 Or maybe a pain aux raisin, or a cookie, or perhaps a millefeuille (or three).

 Essentially, you need to get yourself to a pâtisserie, or a boulangerie, stat (the former is for cakes, the latter primarily for bread, but both will do you a banging croissant).
 There’s nowhere better for baked goods than in Paris – you’ve just got to avoid the tourist traps.
-Luckily enough, the editorial team at Time Out Paris have sampled every spot worth its dough in the city, to bring you this list of the absolute best.
+Luckily, the editorial team at Time Out Paris have sampled every spot worth its dough in the city, to bring you this list of the absolute best.
 Please, enjoy.
 It’s on us.

 🏨 The best hotels in Paris

-🥐 The best food tours in Paris
+🏘️ The best Airbnbs in Paris

 This article was written by the editorial team at Time Out Paris.
 At Time Out, all of our travel guides are written by local writers who know their cities inside out.
 For more about how we curate, see our editorial guidelines.